peterkey/PeterKey/README.md

   <summary>About <strong>Me</strong></summary>

 <p> 👋 Hello there!
 I'm Peter, a passionate frontend web developer ready to make my mark in the digital world.
-With a solid foundation from my online bootcamp training, I'm excited to apply my skills and creativity to craft stunning and user-friendly web experiences.
+With a solid foundation from my bootcamp training, I'm excited to apply my skills and creativity to craft stunning and user-friendly web experiences.

 🎨 Designing intuitive and visually appealing interfaces is my forte.
 I enjoy translating ideas and concepts into pixel-perfect designs, ensuring a seamless user experience.
 I believe that a well-designed website not only captivates users but also enhances their interaction and engagement.